 There is no cost to book your spots and you are under no obligation to pay anything for your experience.

-At the end of the tour, if you enjoyed yourself, it’s customary to pay what you think the tour was really worth or what you could afford.
+At the end of the tour, if you enjoyed yourself, it’s customary to pay what you think the tour was really worth or what you can afford.

 These affordable tour options can attract large crowds and most companies will allow up to 30 or more people on one tour with one tour guide, especially in the busy seasons.